Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks

 \subsubsection{Emitting period of the PB}

-In this period, the IoT devices (i.e., PWPDs and HWPDs) will perform backscattering the RF signal from the PB to deliver their information.
-We assume that the PWPDs and HWPDs implement backscatter frequency-shift keying (FSK), or binary FSK to gain more 3 dB than the classic FSK~\cite{Kimionis2004}-\cite{Hilliard2015}.
-The power beacon transmits a continuous sinusoid wave of the frequency $F_c$ with the complex baseband equivalent as follows:
+In this period, PWPDs and HWPDs can backscatter the RF signals from the PB to transmit their information.
+We assume that the PWPDs and HWPDs implement backscatter frequency-shift keying (FSK), or binary FSK to gain more 3 dB in the receiver performance than the classic FSK~\cite{Kimionis2004},~\cite{Hilliard2015}.
+The power beacon transmits a continuous sinusoid wave of frequency $F_c$ with the complex baseband equivalent as follows:

 where the $P_S$ is the transmission power of the PB, $\Delta F$ and $\Delta \varpi$ are the frequency and phase offsets, respectively, between the PB and the IoT gateway.